grpc/grpc.io/content/docs/quickstart/android.md

     $ ./gradlew installDist
     ```

- 2. Run the server
+ 2. Run the server:

     ```sh
     $ ./build/install/examples/bin/hello-world-server
     ```

- 3. In another terminal, compile and install the client to your device
+ 3. From another terminal, compile and install the client to your device

     ```sh
     $ cd android/helloworld